shenweichen/DeepCTR/docs/source/FAQ.md

 For `DIN` please read the code example in [run_din.py](https://github.com/shenweichen/DeepCTR/blob/master/examples/run_din.py ).

-You can use layers in [sequence](./sequence.html)to build your own models!
+You can also use layers in [sequence](./deepctr.layers.sequence.html)to build your own models !
-And it will be supported in a future release